Tempest99/EmbyComcastComcut/README.md

 Okay, so now some permission changes
 Then we need to give it the right permissions to execute (755)

-I'm not sure if this is required but it seems that it works, so in your DSM, check your Users and Groups and see if emby is in the group users If not add emby to your users group

 Then run the following

 ```bash